 Our partnership with Alzheimer’s Australia addresses Dementia.

 Asthma Australia is the recognised national community voice of Australians with asthma and linked conditions and their carers.
 It comprises the Asthma Foundations from each state and territory working together on national policy, advocacy and programs and promoting research.
-Asthma Australia is a national non government incorporated body with no political affiliations, committed to working respectfully with Indigenous and other Australians to close the gap and help people with asthma and linked conditions to breathe better.
+Asthma Australia is a national non government incorporated body with no political affiliations, committed to working respectfully with Aboriginal and Torres Strait Islander, as well as other Australians to close the gap and help people with asthma and linked conditions to breathe better.
 The partnership will facilitate and promote cooperation and collaboration between Asthma Australia and the Australian Indigenous HealthInfoNet with the ultimate goals of: Making accurate, relevant, up-to-date, high-quality information on asthma in the Indigenous community freely available to those working or studying in this area Connecting users of the respiratory section of HealthInfoNet to Asthma Australia services.

 Our partnership with Asthma Australia addresses respiratory health (LungInfoNet).